 - a.
-Any conduct expressly prohibited by Chapter 4.2 of the SDR. - b.
+Any conduct expressly prohibited by Chapter 4.2 of the SDR - b.
+Failure to maintain client and patient confidentiality, - c.
+Any conduct expressly prohibited in the course syllabus of a CVM faculty member. - d.
 Performing duties of a veterinarian prior to graduation.
-(As detailed in the State of Iowa Veterinary Practice Act, Iowa Code Section 169.4). - c.
+(As detailed in the State of Iowa Veterinary Practice Act, Iowa Code Section 169.4). - e.
 The misuse and/or abuse of alcohol, which impairs the ability of students to participate in the educational program of the College of Veterinary Medicine.
 Impairment may include, but is not limited to any of the following situations: - 1.
-Disruption of the educational environment - 2.
-Interfering with the safety of themselves, patients or others in the College of Veterinary Medicine - 3.
+Disruption of the educational environment

+- 2. Interfering with the safety of themselves, patients or others in the College of Veterinary Medicine - 3.
 Any negative impact on the quality of patient care - 4.
-Any negative impact on performance of assigned duties and responsibilities, laboratory tests, or interaction with clients, peers or veterinarians during clinical rotations. - d.
-Illegal possession, distribution or use of drugs and controlled substances. - e.
-Harassment based on gender, race, religion, ancestry, national origin, affectional orientation, age, or disability. - f.
-Illegal acquisition of computer programs or misuse of computers in violation of the ISU Code of Computer Ethics and Acceptable Use Policy.

-- g.
-Lack of professional responsibility when working with peers, faculty members, clients, and employers.
-Professional responsibility includes, but is not limited to: Admission to the practice of veterinary medicine, professional ethics, disciplinary standards and procedures, and professional negligence and liability (e.g. failure to inform an employer of non-attendance of a preceptorship). - h.
-Being disrespectful to animals and/or cadavers. - i.
-A student with an unexcused absence from a clinical rotation or who is consistently late for their clinical rotations. - j.
-Failing to perform expected duties during a clinical rotation.
+Any negative impact on performance of assigned duties and responsibilities, laboratory tests, or interaction with clients, peers or veterinarians during clinical rotations. - f.
+Illegal possession, distribution or use of drugs and controlled substances. - g.
+Harassment based on gender, race, religion, ancestry, national origin, affectional orientation, age, or disability. - h.
+Illegal acquisition of computer programs or misuse of computers in violation of the ISU Code of Computer Ethics and Acceptable Use Policy. - i.
+Lack of professional responsibility and respect when working with peers, faculty members, clients, and employers.
+Professional responsibility includes, but is not limited to: Admission to the practice of veterinary medicine, professional ethics, disciplinary standards and procedures, and professional negligence and liability (e.g. failure to inform an employer of non-attendance of a preceptorship). - j.
+Being disrespectful to animals and/or cadavers. - k A student with an unexcused absence from a clinical rotation or who is consistently late for their clinical rotations. - I. Failing to perform expected duties during a clinical rotation. - m.
+Posting to any public forum disparaging, defaming, personally or professionally embarrassing or confidential photos, records, statements or intellectual property without prior consent, as relates to any client, patient, faculty, staff, student, or party associated with the veterinary community. - n.
+Personal conduct which is disruptive to the educational environment.